Warriors disappoint again; Shahdon strikes from off the bench in drab draw with Guyana

-The Trinidad and Tobago National Senior Team ended their 2017 schedule tonight in much the same manner that they began it: uncertain and unconvincing.
+The Trinidad and Tobago National Senior Team ended their 2017 schedule tonight in much the same manner as they began it: uncertainly and unconvincingly.

-For the second time in four days, the Soca Warriors had to come from behind to secure a draw despite playing on home turf against unfancied regional opposition.
-On Saturday, the Warriors salvaged a 2-2 draw with Grenada in stoppage time; and, tonight, it was the turn of Guyana who managed a 1-1 tie with the host nation at the Ato Boldon Stadium in Couva.
+For the second time in four days, despite playing on home turf against unfancied regional opposition, the Soca Warriors had to come from behind to secure a draw.
+On Saturday, the Warriors salvaged a 2-2 draw with Grenada in stoppage time and, tonight, it was the turn of Guyana, who managed a 1-1 tie with the host nation at the Ato Boldon Stadium in Couva.

 Unlike Lawrence, Saintfiet did not have his full team available—it was not a FIFA international match day—and was playing against stiffer opposition.
-Yet, the Belgian jumped before he could be pushed, immediately after the competition.
+Yet, immediately after the competition, the Belgian jumped before he could be pushed.

-In contrast, Lawrence has not been shy to point out that he is under no pressure to keep his job.
+In contrast, Lawrence has not been shy to point out that he is under no pressure to hold on to his job.
 But should the team’s performances over his 10 months at the helm really afford him such comfort?

 The stats read three wins against Barbados, Panama and the United States, three draws against Grenada (twice) and Guyana, and eight defeats to Mexico (twice), Panama, Honduras, USA, Costa Rica, Ecuador and Jamaica.